 Consider donating an item to our gala auction.
 Auction donors receive the following recognition:

 - Business name in the event program guide

 - Social media highlight (Historic Milwaukee has more than 17,000 Facebook likes!)

 Each year Historic Milwaukee honors Milwaukee organizations, businesses, and individuals that exemplify Milwaukee’s spirit, has a strong history in our community, and has made an exemplary contribution to our heritage and built environment at our winter gala, Remarkable Milwaukee.
 Funds raised at this gala help support Historic Milwaukee’s educational programming including tours, lectures, and programs like Doors Open and Spaces & Traces.

-This year, we are proud to honor Veolia and Milwaukee Metropolitan Sewerage District (MMSD) for their management of the Jones Island Water Reclamation Facility.
+Remarkable Milwaukee was held at the War Memorial in honor of Veolia and Milwaukee Metropolitan Sewerage District (MMSD) for their management of the Jones Island Water Reclamation Facility.
 The Jones Island facility has been in operation since 1926 and was designated a National Historic Civil Engineering Landmark in 1974 by the American Society of Civil Engineers in recognition for its innovations in providing high-quality wastewater treatment.
-Jones Island had been one of the top sites visited during Doors Open, attracting thousands of visitors to their state of the art facility.
+Over 200 attendees celebrated at the War Memorial and learned about the history of Milwaukee’s connection to water with historian John Gurda.